CalHenry/job-scraper-llm-comparison/README.md

 >This is not illegal: we only access the data provided in the web page using a *public API*.
 >Nevertheless, we have to respect the API's owner and not overwhelm their infrastructure and follow the **robots.txt** guidelines.
 In our case we do a call to get the data for each web page but it's no different from loading a web page with the web browser so our usage of the API is very small.

-## Data processing
+### ⚙️ Data processing

 Scraped data is processed twice to obtain the same result to compare both solutions:

 1. With an **LLM**:

-Asking it to extract the content of the job offer and fill a structured JSON with a defined schema.
+Prompt it to extract the content of the job offer and fill a structured JSON with a defined schema.
 The job offer input will be a markdown document, direct output from the web scraping.

 To work with LLMs we need: